PUBLIC HEALTH (PUBH)

 PUBH 747.
 Project Management Principles and Practices.
 3 Credits.

 Graduate students only.
 Provides an overview of knowledge and skills required for effective project/team leadership and management.
-Includes modules on leadership, management techniques, application of continuous quality improvement, and organizational designs that complement team-based organizations.
+Includes modules on leadership, management techniques, application of continuous quality improvement, and project management as well as organizational designs that complement team-based organizations.
 Online course.

 Rules & Requirements